mafindo/docs/docs/README.md

 Please use API V2 for more better API structure.
 :::

-## Credentials
+## Authorization
+The Mafindo Public API API uses API keys to authenticate requests.
-You may have your own API Credentials by requesting assistance to our support team at our [contact page](https://turnbackhoax.id/tentang-kami/kontak-kami/)
+You can get yours by requesting assistance to our support team through our [contact page](https://turnbackhoax.id/tentang-kami/kontak-kami/)